automation-tasks-rs/cargo-auto/template_new_cli/DEVELOPMENT.md

 The library needs an Enum with all the possible errors that this library can return.
 With `#[derive(Error)]` this enum gets everything needed to be a true Rust error struct.
 Every error can have a formatting string and a struct of data.
 The bin-executable does not want to be involved in every possible error separately.
 It needs an umbrella for all possible errors with `anyhow::Result`.
 Inside the code, mostly propagate the errors with the `?` Operator after the `Result` value instead of unwrap() or the match expression.
 In the tests we don't want to work with Error handling.
 There, instead of `.unwrap()`, use the similar function `.expect(&str)` that has an additional description string.
+I use expect() when I am 100% sure the panic cannot happen because I checked some conditions before it.